- Current Students

 - MA in Cultural Area Studies, Economics and Applied Languages (Universität Passau, Germany)

-- Media governance in the international context
+- Media and communication governance in the international context

 - Platforms and challenges for content industries and regulatory power